lateapexearlyspeed/Lateapexearlyspeed.JsonSchema.Doc/README.md

+Because Lateapexearlyspeed.Json.Schema turns to be open source project, so mark this separate doc repo as archived now.
+Please go to [Lateapexearlyspeed.Json.Schema github repo](https://github.com/lateapexearlyspeed/Lateapexearlyspeed.JsonSchema) directly for doc or other help.

+---
 # Lateapexearlyspeed.Json.Schema

 This is a high performance Json schema .Net implementation library based on [Json schema](https://json-schema.org/) - draft 2020.12 (latest one by 2023.12).